pratt23/Calculating-Grades/README.md

 # Calculating-Grades
-This program asks the user for a quiz score and converts that numeric score to a letter grade as follows: score >= 93: A
+This program asks the user for a quiz score and converts that numeric score out of 100 to a letter grade as follows:

+score >= 93: A

 90 <= score < 93: A-